Mass Spectrometry and Tandem MS/MS

 Instrumentation and Services Available

-Additional analyses such as metabolite ID, Lipid ID, or targeted protein ID/quantitation using peptide MRMs are also available.
+Additional analysis such as metabolite ID, Lipid ID, or targeted protein ID/quantitation using peptide SRM/MRMs are also available.

 - Instrumentation & Services

 - Mass Spectrometry analyses and identification of proteins, peptides, oligonucleotides, carbohydrates, small molecules

 - 2D LC separations of complex protein and/or peptide mixtures for Proteomics - up to 5000-7000 confident Protein IDs from a single sample

 - Protein Expression analysis using iTRAQ/ICAT, SILAC, or 15N methodology - relative quantitation of thousands of proteins across up to 8 samples simulataneously